The services of the Shoah Memorial

 The educational service is one of the mediation tools of the Memorial.
-In relation to schools, the team of the pedagogical service carries out various awareness and education actions.
+In connection with schools, the teaching service team carries out various awareness and education actions.
 It organizes guided tours, hosts classes at the Memorial and offers workshops to young people all year round.

 Contact: reservation.groupes@memorialdelashoah.org

-The documentation centre offers a unique set of textual, iconographic and audiovisual resources to the public and researchers.
-It includes the photo library (more than 280,000 photographs), the library (some 50,000 references), the archives (over 30 million pieces) and the multimedia education centre.
-Two members of the archives department are dedicated to welcoming families in the Salle des Noms.
+The documentation centre offers the public and researchers a set of unique textual, iconographic and audiovisual resources.
+It includes the photo library (more than 280,000 photographs), the library (some 50,000 references), the archives (more than 30 million items) and the multimedia teaching centre.
+Two members of the archives department are dedicated to welcoming families in the Names room.

 Contacts: